crvidya/nodeclipse-1/org.nodeclipse.help/contents/run.md

 - Node arguments
 - set working directory

-It is not yet possible to set environment variables in a launch configuration.
+Since Nodeclipse 0.6 it is possible to set environment variables in a launch configuration.
 The "Environment" tab is not there in the Node launcher.

-As a workaround you can add another JS file that sets the variables before it calls the node app and run that instead.
+As a workaround you can also add another JS file that sets the variables before it calls the node app and run that instead.

 e.g.